Export subtitles for Premiere Pro

 Final Cut Pro XML + PNG image sequence

-1. Make sure to start Open/DVD (Native) project and to select Final Cut Pro from the Authoring System drop-down menu:
+1. Make sure to start Open/DVD (Native) project and to select Adobe Premiere Pro from the Authoring System drop-down menu:

 2. Consider selecting the correct Video Format (resolution) for the project.
 We'll be exporting PNG images which must match the resolution of the project or timeline in Adobe Premiere.

-3. Once the subtitles are ready click on the Import/Export drop-down menu and select the Export Blu-ray/DVD Images option.
+3. Once the subtitles are ready click on the Import/Export drop-down menu and then on Export.

 6. Export the image sequence to a folder of your choice.